Fed up with looking at your old radiators? Paint them a smart new colour to give them a low cost refresh

 Why are radiators painted white?

-There are a few reasons why radiators are painted white.
-First it is a colour that reflects heat rather than absorbing it like black.
-This means it will project the heat from a radiator into a room better.
-Though there is very little difference between white and a dark colour.
+White reflects heat rather than absorbs it.
+This means it will better project heat from a radiator into a room.
+In reality, there is little difference between white and a darker colour.

-White paint is typically cheaper than colour paints and provides a good base if you want to paint a radiator another colour.
-It is also a neutral colour that will work well with most other colours found on walls.
+On the plus side, white paint is typically cheaper than coloured paints and provides a good base if you want to paint a radiator another colour.
+It is also a neutral colour that will work well with most other wall colours.

 How do I spray paint a radiator?